Woods quits Honda Classic with back injury

 (Reuters) - World number one Tiger Woods withdrew from the Honda Classic during the final round on Sunday at Palm Beach Gardens in Florida, citing a back injury.

-Woods retired on the 13th hole at PGA National, where he was five over par for the day and level for the tournament, having struggled to the turn in five-over 40.
+Woods retired while playing the 13th hole at PGA National where he was five over par for the day and level for the tournament, having struggled to the turn in five-over 40.

 “It’s my lower back with spasms,” Woods, 38, said in a statement.
 “It started this morning warming up.”

-His withdrawal comes less than six weeks before the first major of the year, the Apr.
+His withdrawal comes less than five weeks before the first major of the year, the Apr.
 10-13 Masters at Augusta National.

 Woods, whose career major tally of 14 is second only to Jack Nicklaus, said it was too soon to know whether he would be able to defend his title at the WGC-Cadillac Championship, starting in Miami on Thursday.